GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 # Overview

-Memcached is an open source in-memory, key-value store.
-Key features of this solution include high performance and ease of distribution.
+Memcached is an open source in-memory key-value store.
+The key features of this solution include high performance and ease of distribution.
 Although Memcached is intended to be use with dynamic web applications, it can be used as a caching system for a number of databases.

-If you would like to learn more about Memcached, please, visit [Memcached website](https://memcached.org/).
+To learn more about Memcached, visit the [Memcached website](https://memcached.org/).

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.
+Popular open stacks on Kubernetes, packaged by Google.

 # Installation